Trump says FBI, DOJ 'will review the outrageous Jussie Smollett case'

 Jussie Smollett's lawyer not concerned FBI, DOJ are reviewing caseMarch 28, 201909:33

-The Cook County State's Attorney's Office stunned many on Tuesday by suddenly dropping all of the charges facing Smollett for allegedly filing a false police report after claiming in late January to have been beaten up and subjected to homophobic and racist slurs by two masked men in Chicago.
-Smollett, who is black and gay, said those attackers also put a noose around his neck and poured what he said was bleach on him.
-Smollett additionally claimed his attackers yelled "This is MAGA country" during the beating, a reference to Trump's campaign slogan.
+The Cook County State's Attorney's Office stunned many on Tuesday by suddenly dropping all of the charges against Smollett for allegedly filing a false police report claiming in late January that two masked men beat him up and subjected him to homophobic and racist slurs in Chicago.
+Smollett, who is black and gay, said the attackers also put a noose around his neck and poured what he said was bleach on him.
+Smollett claimed the attackers yelled "This is MAGA country" during the beating, a reference to Trump's campaign slogan.

 Smollett was indicted on 16 felony counts for filing that report.